Dileepmairala/wazuh-fortinet/README.md

 ## 1. Fortinet Firewall Configuration

 1. Log into Fortinet firewall web interface
+Go to Log & Report > Log Setting.
+Click the Syslog Server tab.
+Click Add to display the configuration editor

+and search syslog and redirects to service, in that add syslog ip server and with port 514

 2. Enable syslog forwarding
 3. Configure syslog server IP (Wazuh agent IP)
 4. Set syslog port to 514